A step-by-step guide to knitting the cosy Lucky Dip Scarf

 You'll have a few different colours of yarn in your kit and you'll use all the wool in your kit, changing colours when you've got approximately 50cm left in the working ball.
 Depending on your preference, you can knit up the full amount of one colour before moving into the next or you can do multiple bocks of the one colour - it’s your masterpiece, go crazy!

-Okay, so first we need to get our stitches onto our 15mm needles.
+To start, we need to get our stitches onto our 15mm needles.
 Do do this we use a method call "casting on".
-We start with a slip stitch and then knit the stitches onto your left needle.
-The video above demonstrates this.
+We start with a slip stitch and then cast the stitches onto your left needle.

-Now we're going to do a garter stitch, which is easy peasy!
-Knit every row and change your yarn as you like.
-We recommend changing colours at the end of a row, not the middle.
+This is also a good time to change colour 🌈🕺We recommend changing colours at the end of a row, not the middle.
 This will keep your piece neat.
 To change colour just tie the new colour around the end of the old colour and start knitting with your new colour.
 You can tighten the knot at the end and then weave in the loose ends with your darning needle.

-To make sure the ends of our scarf are even, it's time to finish off with a rib stitch.
+Time to finish off your scarf with another band of rib stitch.
 You’ll need around 12 meters (or 30-40 grams) of wool left to complete this part so make sure you factor that in as you knit.

 Complete 6 rows of rib stitch.